kaibyao/rust-postgres-rest/README.md

 `generate_rest_api_scope()` creates the `/api/table` and `/api/{table}` endpoints, which allow for CRUD operations on table rows in your database.

+## Configuration

+The `AppConfig` struct contains the configuration options used by this library.

 ## Endpoints

+### `GET /`

+Displays a list of all available endpoints and their descriptions + how to use instructions.

 ### `GET /{table}`